sdthompson1/knights/docs/README.txt

 visit his website at http://iki.fi/marjola/.

-This version has been programmed in C++ from scratch by Stephen Thompson and has many enhancements compared to the original, such as support for multiple players (more than two) and network games.
+This version has been programmed in C++ from scratch by Stephen Thompson and has many improvements compared to the original, such as support for multiple players (more than two) and network games.

 For full instructions on how to play, please refer to the manual